iwandwip/PalletizerOT/docs/12_SCRIPT_LANGUAGE_GUIDE.md

 ## Command Output Format

-The compiler generates commands in JSON format:
+The compiler generates commands in JSON format from the Basic Pick and Place example:
 ```json
 {
   "format": "msl",